ttvmkos/r5r_tracker/README.md

 - fixed movement input callbacks
 - reworked tracker engine/ tracker scripts / 1v1 game mode
 - redesigned struct methods to use constant time operations
-- replaced loops with direct access
+- replaced loops with constant time operatons
 - converted string comparisons to int ref
-- created several new utility functions and systems
+- created several new utility functions and "systems"
 - focused primarily on performance
 - fixed numerous bugs and issues

+- still much more to do..

 ______________________________________________________________